What is azathioprine and how is it used?

-Azathioprine (Imuran™) is a disease-modifying anti-rheumatic drug (DMARD).
-It reduces the activity of the body’s defence mechanism (immune system), which may be overactive in some conditions.
+Azathioprine, sometimes known by other names such as Imuran or Azapress, is a disease-modifying anti-rheumatic drug (DMARD).
+It works by reducing the activity of the body’s immune system, which may be overactive in some conditions.

-- even if it doesn’t seem to be working at first
+Azathioprine may not work right away, so it’s important to continue taking it even if it doesn’t seem to be working at first.

-Azathioprine may need to be used with caution, in reduced doses if:
+Azathioprine may need to be used with caution if:

 - you have severe liver or kidney problems